DaiSugi01/Queens-game/README.md

 ### Settings

-At the game setting we can do is shown below.
+In the game settings, what we can control is shown below.

 - Edit template commands like a ToDO app
 - Edit some game configuration
-- See play guide
+- See play guide (How to play)
-- See policy
+- See privacy & policy

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-settings.webp" alt="settings" width=240 />